Back to case studies

 2. What’s happening

 2. Does mid-level compression follow junior compression with a lag?
 Current data shows junior declining, mid-level stable or slightly rising.
-The hourglass prediction needs a second phase.
-Check IESE, Stanford, and Indeed data in 12-24 months.
+The hourglass prediction requires a second phase.
+Check IESE, Stanford, and Indeed data in 12—24 months.

 The honest answer is that the evidence is early.
 The mechanism is documented.
 The scale and permanence are not.